Crunch-io/ta-da/content/powerful-survey-analytics/scalability.md

 +++

-* All your data in one place, in the cloud
+* All your data in one place, in the cloud.
-* Instantly searchable across all your datasets
+* Instantly searchable across all your datasets.
 * Everyone can analyze.
-It’s so easy to use
+It’s so easy to use.
-* Deploy dashboards broadly because they’re so quick to build
+* Deploy dashboards broadly because they’re so quick to build.